procyberian/kyebo/README.md

 # kyebo

-kyebo an alternative fork of The GNU Emacs - new code base licensed with AGPLv3+
+kyebo an alternative for The GNU Emacs hackers- new code base licensed with AGPLv3+

 # License

-kyebo an alternative fork of The GNU Emacs - new code base licensed with AGPLv3+
+kyebo an alternative for The GNU Emacs hackers- new code base licensed with AGPLv3+

 Copyright (C) 2024-2025 QB Networks